 How To Do Craftsman Chainsaw Carburetor Adjustment?

 Your Craftsman saw will come with an adjusted carburetor.
 However, these preset settings can slip after using the chainsaw for some time.
-When you notice your chainsaw lagging or not performing the way it’s supposed to, it’s time to tweak the carburetor adjustment.
+When you notice your chainsaw lagging or not performing the way it’s supposed to, it’s time to tweak the craftsman chainsaw factory carb settings:

 Step 1: Initial Settings

 Locate the adjustment screws.
 Use a flat-headed screwdriver to turn the H and L screws counterclockwise.
 You should turn the screws until they reach a stop.
 Now, turn the idle screw clockwise until it reaches a stop.